MobMonRob/JViconDataStream/README.md

 Java API to access Vicon Data Stream SDK.

-For legal reasons we are not allowed to include the VICON DataStream SDK in this repository, Please download the SDK from http://www.vicon.com and place the following files in the libs folder:
+For legal reasons the VICON DataStream SDK librarys are not included in this repository.
+Please download the SDK from http://www.vicon.com and place the following files in the libs folder: